Rod is Mayor of Strathcona County in Alberta, Canada.

 · Jobs and economy: over $4 billion in new investment

 · Agricultural Master Plan implementation

-Rod is proud of Strathcona County’s achievements.
+We are all proud of Strathcona County’s achievements

-He feels honoured and privileged in his work to make the County’s vision of Canada’s most livable community a reality.
+Rod feels honoured and privileged in his work to make the County’s vision of Canada’s most livable community a reality.

 Rod’s governance interests include:

 · Leading with best-in-class municipal services,

 · Supporting responsible commercial and industrial development to improve our citizens’ quality of life,